alexwlchan/alexwlchan.net/src/_articles/2026/2026-05-11-watch-files-on-macos.md

 Let's start with a script that prints a static message whenever it sees a change -- we don't care about what file it was yet, for now we just want to know when *any* file changed.

+Here are the steps:

 1. Create a file systems event stream using [`FSEventStreamCreate`][cs-FSEventStreamCreate].
-    This function takes a lot of arguments and you can't use named arguments, so I find it helpful to define each argument as a variable, then pass those variables names into the function.
+    This function takes a lot of arguments and you can't use named arguments, so I found it helpful to define each argument as a variable, then pass those variables into the function.
     I wrapped my `FSEventStreamCreate` call in another function:

     ```swift {"names":{"1":"Foundation","2":"createFSEventStream","3":"pathsToWatch","6":"callback","10":"context","13":"sinceWhen","16":"latency","17":"flags","19":"eventStream"}}